 - Imposing restrictions on an employer’s consideration and use of criminal convictions

-While these policies vary from state to state, in general, they provide a better chance at employment for people with records.
+While these policies vary from state to state and city to city, in general, they provide a better chance at employment for people with records.
 They go beyond removing the conviction history questions from job applications, and delay background checks until later in the hiring process, ensuring that potential employers consider skills and qualifications first.

 What Does Ban the Box Mean for Employers?